Chivans31/football-player-analysis/README.md

 * Python 3.x
 * Google Colab (for running the project)
-* The following libraries need to be installed: pip install pandas numpy scikit-learn matplotlib seaborn plotly nltk stanza spacy xgboost
+* The following libraries need to be installed: pandas numpy scikit-learn matplotlib nltk
+  BeautifulSoup

 ## Methodology